bahmutov/cypress-examples/docs/recipes/called-with-object.md

 Imagine you are spying on a call using [cy.spy](https://on.cypress.io/spy) command.
 How do you check if the caller passed the right arguments?
 If you already read the examples from my [Spies, Stubs & Clocks](../commands/spies-stubs-clocks.md) page, then keep reading.

+📺 watch this recipe explained in the video [Check If A Spy Was Called With The Right Object](https://youtu.be/Re4bNOBqes8).

 ## Primitive types

 If the method is called with primitive arguments like strings, then it is simple to check.